GM-Sniper/MatchingCardGame/README.md

 ### Bonus Feature

 - **Login Window**: Before starting the game, users must log in with their credentials.
 Successful login displays the user's name and image on the game screen.
+(Use username: Admin and password: admin to log into the game.
+To change the username or pasword, add an element in the array in users.h)

 ### Game Flow